Navid200/xDrip/docs/G6_slot.md

-## G6 Bluetooth Communications Slot
+## G6 Bluetooth Communications Slots

 A G6 transmitter has 2 slots.
 That's why you can use a t:slim pump and also see your readings in xDrip.